 OpenStreetMap is a community project in which everyone can participate.
 Prior geography, cartography, or GIS knowledge is not required.

-OpenStreetMap is a free and noncommercial project; everyone can just download OpenStreetMap data free of charge and process it.
-But not everyone has the means and the time to extract the OpenStreetMap data they need and put it into a format suitable for their project.
+OpenStreetMap is a free and noncommercial project; everyone can simply download OpenStreetMap data free of charge and process them.
+But not everyone has the means and the time to extract the data they need and put them into a format suitable for their project.
 Additionally, professional users often require a certain level of service and continuity which a hobby project cannot provide.

 At Geofabrik, we bridge the gap between free project and professional users with custom data offerings, with consulting, support, training, and software development.
 We help our customers and the community to work together for mutual benefit.